Palma Vecchio: Works

 His paintings frequently feature his (so-called) daughter Violante, of whom Titian was said to be enamoured.
 Famous works by Palma include a composition of six paintings in the Venetian church of Santa Maria Formosa, with St Barbara in the centre, under the dead Christ, and to right and left SS.
 Dominic, Sebastian, John Baptist and Anthony.
 A second work is in the Dresden Gallery, representing three sisters seated in the open air; it is frequently named The Three Graces.
 A third work, discovered in Venice in 1900, is a portrait supposed to represent Violante.

 Other leading examples are: the Last Supper in the National Gallery for Foreign Art; a Madonna, in the church of Santo Stefano in Vicenza; the Epiphany, (Brera Gallery, Milan); the Holy Family with a young shepherd (Louvre, Paris), The Holy Family with St. Catherine, St. John and Donor and Self Portrait (Beli Dvor, Belgrade), St Stephen and other Saints, Christ and the Widow of Nain and the Assumption of the Virgin, (Gallerie dell'Accademia, Venice), Holy Family with the Infant Saint John the Baptist and Saint Mary Magdalene (Uffizi), Lady with a Lute (Alnwick Castle, England), Christ at Emmaus (Pitti Palace) and Holy Family with Saint John the Baptist and Saint Catherine.
-Palma's works are illustrated and analised in the catalogue raisonné of the art critic Philip Rylands.
+Palma's works are illustrated and analysed in the catalogue raisonné of the art critic Philip Rylands.

 It has recently been realized that Titian completed a sacra conversazione by Palma, probably after his death; he had probably done the same for Giorgione after his death.
 He overpainted two of the figures, and made changes to the background.
 It is now in the Gallerie dell'Accademia in Venice.